 Top Financial Stocks

-Financial stocks still were declining in afternoon trading, including a 0.4% drop for the NYSE Financial Index while shares of financial companies in the S&P 500 were falling more than 0.7%.
-The Philadelphia Housing Index was down almost 0.1%.
+Financial stocks fell Monday, including a slightly more than 2.2% drop for the NYSE Financial Index while shares of financial companies in the S&P 500 were falling just over 3.2%.
+The Philadelphia Housing Index was off about 1.9%.

 Among financial stocks moving on news: